 You spy this upholstered bench up for sale…what do you do?
 Me…grab it and get my DIY on!
 It’s Furniture Fixer Uppers day today and my blogger friends and I have some thrifty makeovers to inspire you.
 Now, this bench is in great structural shape, however it looks like someone tried to pep it up at some point.

 The legs had been painted in a glossy black that wasn’t too bad.
 However, brush strokes and a few drips were evident.
-The top had been reupholstered in this fabric that is…meh.
+Also, the top had been reupholstered in this fabric that is…meh.

 While the first coat cured, my littlest used my staple puller to take out the upholstery staples.
 Literally, this tool is the best $6 I’ve spent in a long time.
 It totally saves my hands oodles.

 Finally, the fabric I found in my stash was the same one I used on this curbside settee I rebuilt and upholstered.
 It’s a must see transformation! (see here) I’ve also used it on a footstool and has been requested by my custom clients after seeing it in use.
 Sweet!

 For this bench, I update the foam, the batting, and then add the new top.
 Last, I added a dust layer on the bottom.
 While I normally would use my favorite AirStrike stapler, I didn’t have the right depth staples on hand.
 Instead, I went for my standby.
-Just goes to show that you don’t have to have pricey tools to DIY.
+However, it just goes to show that you don’t have to have pricey tools to DIY.
 PLUS, if you’ve ever wanted to give upholstery a try, start with something like this bench or a footstool.
 I have a full tutorial for you in this post here.

 Finally, my upholstered bench is done.
 So fun to do!